gbiele/Stan_MPI_Threading/README.md

 ### Result: Comparison of the basic, MPI and threading models.

-I compared the models by fitting beta binomial regression models with `K = 10` predictors and `N = ` 1000, 5000, 10000, and 2000 rows.
-The basic model used one core, threading and MPI used 4, 8 or 16 cores and each time the same number of shards as cores.
+I compared the models by fitting beta-binomial regression models with `K = 10` predictors and `N = ` 1000, 5000, 10000, and 20000 rows.
+The basic model used one core, threading and MPI used 4, 8 or 16 cores, each time the same number of shards as cores.
 I did not further investigate the optimal number of shards!

-The basic model (no MPI or threading) took  63  320  661 1267 seconds for `N =` 1000, 5000, 10000, and 20000 rows (1000 warmup and 1000 post warmup samples).
-The table below shows the speed of analyses with MPI and threading.
-Numbers are the proportion of the time of the basic analysis the MPI/threading analyses took. [^footnote]
+The basic model (no MPI or threading) took  63, 320, 661, 1267 seconds for `N =` 1000, 5000, 10000, and 20000, respectively (1000 warmup and 1000 post warmup samples).
+The table below shows the proportion of the time of the basic model the threading and MPI analyses took. <sup>1</sup>

 | analysis  |  1000 | 5000  | 10000  | 20000  |